 (Now this expression, "He ascended," what does it mean except that He also had descended into the lower parts of the earth?Ephesians 4:9(NASB)

-Paul's teaching skills kicked into play once again with the word "ascended" and he continued by focussing on the phrase :- "He ascended.
-"What does it mean?
-Paul asked.
-What does "HE ascended" mean.. except that He also had descended into the lower parts of the earth!
-Paul's clarification continued into the following verse, "He who descended is Himself also the One who ascended far above all the heavens, so that He might fill all things".
+Paul's teaching skills kick into play once again with the word ascended, and he continues by focussing on the phrase, 'He ascended'.
+"What does it mean?"
+Paul asks.
+"What does, 'HE ascended' mean, except that He also had descended into the lower parts of the earth!"
+Paul's clarification continues into the following verse: "He who descended is Himself also the One who ascended far above all the heavens, so that He might fill all things."

-2000 years later we also require a little help to understand the phrase, "He ascended", and so we turn to the literal, grammatical and dispensational exegesis of Scripture and make sure we consider it in its historical context!
+2000 years later, we also require a little help to understand the phrase 'He ascended' and so we turn to the literal, grammatical, and dispensational exegesis of Scripture, and make sure we consider it in its historical context!

-We are aware that Jesus descended to earth at His birth and ascended after His resurrection from the dead.
-We are also aware that He gave spiritual gifts to men (and women) who believed on Him, on the day of Pentecost, when the Church was born.
-But what did Paul mean, and why did he add: "He also descended into the lower parts of the earth?"
+We are aware that Jesus descended to earth at His birth and ascended after His Resurrection from the dead.
+We are also aware that He gave spiritual gifts to men and women who believed on Him, on the day of Pentecost when the Church was born.
+But what did Paul mean and why did he add: "He also descended into the lower parts of the earth?"

-The SECOND suggestion is that Jesus descended into Hades - a part of the earth, which is lower that the plane on which we live.
-This took place between His death and resurrection, during the time that His physical body lay lifeless in the tomb.
-This place of the dead, is often called 'Abraham's bosom' or 'Paradise'.
+The SECOND suggestion is that Jesus descended into Hades; a part of the earth which is lower that the plane on which we live.
+This took place between His death and Resurrection, during the time that His physical body lay lifeless in the tomb.
+This place of the dead is often called 'Abraham's bosom' or 'Paradise'.

-Both grammatically and contextually scholars consider the third to be the most probable meaning - although all three have merit.
-Jesus ascended from the TOMB, at His glorious resurrection from the grave.
-He ascended into the heavenly realm when He returned from earth, as the triumphant Victor over Satan, sin, death and hell and He ascended to His Father's throne, where He holds His present position of authority - seated on right hand of the Majesty of High.
-His threefold "ascension" qualifies JESUS to be the One to give spiritual blessings to the Church and heavenly gifts to ALL who will believe on His name.
+Both grammatically and contextually scholars consider the third to be the most probable meaning, although all three have merit.
+Jesus ascended from the tomb at His glorious Resurrection from the grave.
+He ascended into the heavenly realm when He returned from earth as the triumphant victor over Satan, sin, death, and hell.
+And He ascended to His Father's throne where He holds His present position of authority, seated on right hand of the Majesty of High.
+His threefold 'ascension' qualifies JESUS to be the One to give spiritual blessings to the Church and heavenly gifts to all who will believe on His name.